How to Protect Intellectual Property: 6+ Tips for Businesses

 Even though intellectual property is intangible, it can be much more valuable than the physical assets your business owns.

-As the network administrator for Viking Yachts, Vincent Pecoreno knows his network and his people like the back of his hand.
-As the company grew he was responsible for supporting over 350 users and 1500 devices, making visibility a challenge without the right tools in place.
+As Viking Yachts grew, their network administrator Vincent Pecoreno was responsible for supporting over 530 users and 1500 devices across multiple geographic locations, making visibility a challenge without the right tools in place.

 6 Tips for How To Protect Intellectual Property